Part 8: Regressions

 • Save the pptx file.

 • Note: Following this bullet point is the one I made if you want to use the general format.
 Obviously it’ll need to be heavily modified for your article.
 I selected the colors using https://colorbrewer2.org.
-I’m not sure I love the color palate in the end, but it worked:
+I’m not sure I love the color palette in the end, but it worked:

 Step 2: Output your PowerPoint slide as an SVG file.
 I use this format since it’s a vector format that uses curves and lines to make an image that can be enlarged without any loss in quality.
 It doesn’t use pixels.